bevyengine/bevy/release-content/migration-guides/convert-coordinates.md

 pull_requests: [19633, 19685, 19816]
 ---

+If you're loading a glTF, you will be greeted by the following deprecation warning:

+> Starting from Bevy 0.18, by default all imported glTF scenes will be rotated by 180 degrees around the Y axis to align with Bevy's coordinate system.
+> You are currently importing glTF scenes using the old behavior.
+Consider opting-in to the new import behavior by enabling the `gltf_convert_coordinates_default` feature.
+> If you encounter any issues please file a bug!
+> If you want to continue using the old behavior going forward (even when the default changes in 0.18), manually set the corresponding option in the `GltfPlugin` or `GltfLoaderSettings`.
+> See the migration guide for more details.

+As the warning says, this means that from now on, glTF scenes will be rotated by 180 degrees around the Y axis.
+To understand why this is desirable, we need to take a look at coordinate systems.

-glTF uses the following coordinate system:
+Bevy uses the following coordinate system:

+- forward: -Z
+- up: Y
+- right: X

+Even though we never explicitly stated this anywhere, it was implicitly accepted that this coordinate system was used for all things that have a `Transform`, as indicated by e.g. `Transform::forward()` returning the local -Z direction.
+In contrast, glTF is a bit more complicated.
+Models loaded from glTF scenes use the following coordinate system:

 - forward: Z
 - up: Y
 - right: -X

-and Bevy uses:
+but cameras and lights loaded from glTFs use the following coordinate system:

 - forward: -Z
 - up: Y
 - right: X

-This means that to correctly import glTFs into Bevy, vertex data should be rotated by 180 degrees around the Y axis.
-For the longest time, Bevy has simply ignored this distinction.
-That caused issues when working across programs, as most software respects the glTF coordinate system when importing and exporting glTFs.
-Your scene might have looked correct in Blender, Maya, TrenchBroom, etc. but everything would be flipped when importing it into Bevy!

-Long-term, we'd like to fix our glTF imports to use the correct coordinate system by default.
+As you can see, this clashes with how Bevy assumes that everything in the world uses the same coordinate system.
+In the past, we have imported glTFs using the camera / light coordinate system for everything, as it is already aligned with Bevy.
+In other words, the glTF imported simply assumed that models used -Z as their forward direction, even though they use +Z.

+But that meant that a glTF model's `Transform::forward()` would actually point backwards from the point of view of the glTF model, which is counterintuitive and very annoying when working across different art pipelines.

+To remedy this, we want to change the default glTF import behavior to instead load the scene so that the coordinate system of models is aligned with Bevy.
+In practice, this means rotating the scene as described above.
+The downside is that glTF cameras that have an identity transform in glTF will now look to +Z instead of -Z in Bevy.
+In practice, this should not be a problem, as the whole scene rotated anyways, so the end result on your screen will look the exact same.

-But changing the import behavior would mean that *all* imported glTFs of *all* users would suddenly look different, breaking their scenes!
+But changing the import behavior right now in one swoop would mean that *all* imported glTFs of *all* users would suddenly look different, breaking their scenes!
 Not to mention that any bugs in the conversion code would be incredibly frustating for users.

 This is why we are now gradually rolling out support for corrected glTF imports.
-You will now be greeted by the following warning when using the old behavior:

-> Starting from Bevy 0.18, by default all imported glTF models will be rotated by 180 degrees around the Y axis to align with Bevy's coordinate system.
-> You are currently importing glTF files using the old behavior.
-Consider opting-in to the new import behavior by enabling the `gltf_convert_coordinates_default` feature.
-> If you encounter any issues please file a bug!
-> If you want to continue using the old behavior going forward (even when the default changes in 0.18), manually set the corresponding option in the `GltfPlugin` or `GltfLoaderSettings`.
-> See the migration guide for more details.

 As the warning says, you can opt into the new behavior by enabling the `gltf_convert_coordinates_default` feature in your `Cargo.toml`:

 ```toml